zhangyihome/code-push-cli/cli/README.md

 *NOTE: This parameter can be set using either --build or -b*

-## Patching Updates
+## Patching Update Metadata

-After releasing an update, there may be scenarios where you need to modify one or more of the attributes associated with it (e.g. you forgot to mark a critical bug fix as mandatory, you want to increase the rollout percentage of an update).
+After releasing an update, there may be scenarios where you need to modify one or more of the metadata attributes associated with it (e.g. you forgot to mark a critical bug fix as mandatory, you want to increase the rollout percentage of an update).
 You can easily do this by running the following command:

 ```shell
 code-push patch <appName> <deploymentName>